latex3/babel/docs/guides/locale-norwegian.md

 with
 luatex](https://latex3.github.io/babel/guides/non-standard-hyphenation-with-luatex.html).

-Feel free to contribute list a words requiring this feature.
+Feel free to contribute a list a words requiring this feature.

 ## Useful Links